-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) is U.S. healthcare legislation that provides a new framework for reimbursing clinicians who successfully demonstrate value over volume.
+MACRA (Medicare Access and CHIP Reauthorization Act of 2015) is U.S. healthcare legislation that provides a new framework for reimbursing clinicians who successfully demonstrate value over volume in patient care.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 The CHIP in the full MACRA name stands for the Children's Health Insurance Program, for which MACRA extends funding.

 The legislation went into effect April 16, 2015, with subsequent deadlines for various aspects of the law from the Department of Health and Human Services (HHS) and the Centers for Medicare and Medicaid Services (CMS).

 MACRA made three important changes to how Medicare pays providers.

 - The law repealed the Sustainable Growth Rate formula that determined Medicare payments for providers' services.

 - Participating providers are now paid based on the quality and effectiveness of care given.

 - MACRA combined existing quality reporting programs into one new system.